 The Simple Truth About Space Heaters

-It's that time of year again.
-We don't want to fire up the furnace because it'll be 80 degrees by the afternoon, but we feel a slight chill in the mornings.
-That's when many UCEMC members will bring the space heater out of storage.
-Some advertisements indicate that portable electric heaters are highly efficient.
-The truth is, they are designed to provide adequate short-term heat for a bathroom or other small area.
-Long-term use may be cost-prohibitive because with a space heater, it's that constant flow of electricity that causes that wire to glow red-hot and produce heat.
+When the winter temps drop into the teens and twenties, many UCEMC members will bring the space heater out of storage to supplement their home heating unit.
+Some advertisements indicate that portable electric heaters are highly efficient, and the truth is, they are designed to provide adequate short-term heat for a bathroom or other small area.
+Long-term use may be cost-prohibitive because, with a space heater, it's that constant flow of electricity that causes that wire to glow red-hot and produce heat.

-Other heaters cost as little as $30 and may have only two settings: 750 and 1,500 watts.
-One with dial settings can cost more.
+Other heaters cost as little as $30 and may have only two settings: 750 and 1,500 watts, and one with dial settings can cost more.
 If you plan to purchase a portable electric heater and cost is a concern, compare the wattage and whether it has a fan or oscillates.
 Regardless of the cost, here's the kicker: all 750-watt or 1,500-watt heaters produce the same amount of heat!

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.